ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-0/section-1/0-pipeline.md

 ---
-title: 'Core Concept: The Data Transformation Pipeline'
+title: The Data Transformation Pipeline
 description: >-
   Coding, at its core, is the art of transforming data to achieve a desired output.